 In recent years, an ever-growing array of DEM datasets have become available across a range of resolutions and spatial scales.
 As new data acquisition and processing strategies - such as lidar, stereo photogrammetry, and structure from motion - mature, the number and variability of features represented in a DEM will grow dramatically.
-In this manuscript, we refer to DEMs as high resolution when their grid spacing is low (e.g., a one meter DEMone to three meters), and low resolution when in DEMs, and their potentially large impacts on metrics calculated from the DEM (Florinsky, 1998; Zhou and Liu, 2004; Oksanen and Sarjakoski, 2005; Wechsler and Kroll, 2006; Wechsler, 2007).
+In this manuscript, we refer to DEMs as high resolution when their grid spacing is low (e.g., one to three meters), and low resolution when their grid spacing is high (e.g., a 10+ meter DEM).
+Across all DEM resolutions, it is important to quantify the uncertainties in DEMs, and their potentially large impacts on metrics calculated from the DEM (Florinsky, 1998; Zhou and Liu, 2004; Oksanen and Sarjakoski, 2005; Wechsler and Kroll, 2006; Wechsler, 2007).